 - Increases the bit footage (bit life): vertical bouncing causes fluctuations in the bit load, which hurts the bit footage

-- can reduce drill collar connection failures in hard formations by dampening the high fluctuating buckling.
+- It can reduce drill collar connection failures in hard formations by dampening the high fluctuating buckling.

-Unfortunately, shock absorbers are prone to mechanical failure due to the complexity of the device and the fact that they cannot be made as strong as the drill collars.
+Unfortunately, shock absorber subs are prone to mechanical failure due to the complexity of the device and the fact that they cannot be made as strong as the drill collars.

-Positioning Of Drilling Shock Absorbers In The Drilling String BHA
+Positioning Of Shock Absorber Subs In The Drill String

 For maximum effectiveness, the shock tool should be placed immediately above the bit to minimize the amount of unsprung mass below the tool.
 It is important that the tool is placed in a position where it is exposed to minimum side loading or bending stress.